-After navigating to Edit profile from the Profile menu, we can change the information of our profile: Email address, First name, Last name, and Affiliation.
-We need to submit the changes by clicking Save button.
+After navigating to Edit profile from the Profile menu, we open the User Settings.
+We can view our Email address, First name, Last name, and Affiliation.
+To edit those values, we must first switch to the Admin App and continue there